hirosystems/stacks-subnets/docs/feature-guides/trust-models.md

 ## Overview

 The current subnet implementation uses a federated system of miners.
-This federation is fully-trusted, but future work on subnets will explore alternative trust models.
+This federation is fully-trusted, but future work on the subnet feature will explore alternative trust models.

 In this fully-trusted federation model: